pupil-labs/pupil-docs/getting-started/capture-workflow.md

 ## Capture Workflow

 Go through the following steps to get familiar with the Pupil workflow.
 You can also check out [video tutorials](#pupil-capture-demo-video) at the end of the guide.

 ### 1. Put on Pupil
 Put on the Pupil headset and plug it in to your computer.
+Make sure there is space between the headset frame and your forehead.
 Headsets are adjustable and shipped with additional parts.
 For more information head over to the [Pupil Hardware](#pupil-hardware) guide.

 ### 2. Start Pupil Capture